Eitan-brightleaf/twilio-phone-for-wp/README.txt

 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

-== Changelog ==

-= 1.0 =
-* A change since the previous version.
-* Another change.

-= 0.5 =
-* List versions from most recent at top to oldest at bottom.

-== Upgrade Notice ==

-= 1.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

-= 0.5 =
-This version fixes a security related bug.
-Upgrade immediately.

 == Arbitrary section ==

 You may provide arbitrary sections, in the same format as the ones above.
 This may be of use for extremely complicated